-Basis of accounting - The accompanying financial statements are the consolidated statements of the University and its wholly owned subsidiary Garfield Commons, LLC for the years ended May 31, 2021 and May 31, 2020.
+Basis of accounting - The accompanying financial statements are the consolidated statements of the University and its wholly owned subsidiary Garfield Commons, LLC for the year ended May 31, 2020.
+The financial statements for the year ended May 31, 2019 are not consolidated (see Note 16).
 All material transactions between the University and its consolidated subsidiary have been eliminated.
 The accounting policies of the University reflect practices common to colleges and universities and conform to accounting principles generally accepted in the United States of America.
 The more significant accounting policies are summarized below.